-Water in rural Caledon
+Water in rural parts of Caledon

 Peel’s well-based water system follows similar treatment, distribution, maintenance and testing practices as the lake-based system.